CyrusOfEden/iterm-workspace/README.md

 What if there was an _easy_ way to run all of those instantly in tabs and panes?

-Enter, `iterm-workspace`. ⚡️ Configuration-based iTerm scripting for instantly starting up your project workspace.
+Enter **iterm-workspace**: ⚡️ Configuration-based iTerm scripting for instantly starting up your project workspace.

+Let's look at a sample configuration file for a JavaScript project.

 ## JavaScript Project Example